Doueihi, Naden rocked by injuries as Tigers fall to sixth straight loss on Easter Monday

 Fox Sports revealed on their coverage of the game just minutes out from fulltime that tests were continuing for Doueihi, however, an ACL injury couldn't be ruled out, although they refused to confirm if that's what Doueihi was suepcted of being the victim of.

-The star five-eighth, who has been the Tigers' best so far this year, has suffered two serious knee reconstructions over the course of his career after ACL injuries, with the first during his time at the South Sydney Rabbitohs, and the last after he had made the move to the Tigers.
+The star five-eighth, who has been the Tigers' best so far this year, has suffered two serious ACL injuries leading to knee reconstructions over the course of his career after ACL injuries, with the first during his time at the South Sydney Rabbitohs, and the last after he had made the move to the Tigers.

 Adding insult to injury, the Tigers scored in the set following Doueihi's departure from the field, however, with a chance to tie the game up from the sideline, back-up goalkicker Apisai Koroisau couldn't pilot the ball over the posts.